vuongvtrinh/vuongvtrinh.github.io/code/content/project/sail-yacht/index.md

 date = "2014-01-01"

 # Project title.
-title = "Meta"
+title = "Sail Yachts Simulation and Optimization"

 # Project summary to display on homepage.
-summary = "Simulation, optimization and control of sail yachts."
+summary = ""

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""